DecisionVis/deltamoea/doc/technotes/archive.md

 ## Scanning

-So that UDMOEA will not issue the same sample a second time, it must scan its Archive.
-Since most of UDMOEA's evolutionary search activity will be in the vicinity of Archive rank 0, most duplicates will be found without scanning a large number of ranks.
+So that δMOEA will not issue the same sample a second time, it must scan its Archive.
+Since most of δMOEA's evolutionary search activity will be in the vicinity of Archive rank 0, most duplicates will be found without scanning a large number of ranks.
 However, no sample